GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 ## Improving CWV

-While plenty of guidance exists for improving CWV, every project is unique in its requirements and challenges.
+While plenty of guidance exists for improving CWV, every project has unique challenges.
 For the Mail.ru home page, the following opportunities were identified:

 - Implementing placeholders for ad banners to reduce CLS.
 - Use Server-Side Rendering (SSR) to reduce [Largest Contentful Paint (LCP](https://web.dev/lcp/)).